 - Protect international revenues and safeguard foreign receivables from the risk of nonpayment by international customers

 By insuring its foreign accounts receivable and assigning them to its lender, Great Western Products was able to increase its borrowing base and have access funds for its export sales development efforts.
-In addition, company executives could breathe easier knowing that 95 percent of the company’s sales invoice was back by the United States federal government.
+ICmpany executives can know breathe easier knowing that 95 percent of the company’s sales invoice was back by the United States federal government.

 Fair-goers worldwide are now able to enjoy these made-in-the-U.S.A. tasty treats!